Lancet-Countdown/Lancet-Countdown-2026/README.md

 ## Guidelines for Contributors

-- Follow the **indicator folder structure**
+- Follow the **indicator template structure**
 - Ensure consistency across files and folders
 - Use clear and descriptive commit messages
 - Keep documentation updated
 - Coordinate with your Working Group where needed
+- - Authors may create **additional folders** if needed (e.g., for supplementary material), provided they are clearly named and well-organised

 ---